2024 National Junior Duck Stamp Contest

 - There should be no border around the image.

 - No lettering, words, signatures or initials may appear on the front of the design.
-Inclusion of such markings will result in disqualification
+This includes letters on signs and numbers on bands.
+Inclusion of such markings will result in disqualification.

 - See the Junior Duck Stamp Conservation and Design Program and Contest brochure for detailed contest rules.